MohamedAbdeen21/taskmaster/README.md

 ## Features

-- Simple API.
-With decorators for Task creation and message passing using returns and arguments.

 - Written in Rust, to support the "Rewrite it in Rust" movement.

+- Retry on fails, with configurable retry delays and exponential backoff.

-- Supports communication between Tasks through passing dicts as returns and parameters.
-The root task can take a json file as input.
+- Supports communication between Tasks through passing dicts as returns and using parent function name as argument.

-- Reloads the root task input file each run, so you can parametrize the DAG during runtime.
+- Reloads the DAG config file each run, so you can parametrize the DAG during runtime.

 - A from-scratch cron expression parser and evaluator.
 In case you just need a cron parser without the DAG engine.

+- Simple API.
+Check examples folder to get started.

 ## Getting Started